bisoladev/clean-and-simple-website/README.md

 # Clean-and-simple-website
-First Task given to by DevCareer and Progate.
+First Task given by DevCareer and Progate.
 A simple mock up webpage used to sharpen my CSS skills and improve real life working experience.

 ## Technologies